molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Objective**
-A clear and concise description of what need or problem this change addresses and for whom and why (not how).
+A clear and concise description of what need or problem this story addresses and for whom and why (not how).
 - as a .. catalogue/portal/registry/armdillo/platform/... viewer/editor/manager/owner/...
 - i want to ... (something I cannot do/have now)
 - so that ... (objective here)